calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

 # How will Earthport extend the Visa Direct offering?
 Is that by the ability to build it into the open banking rails?

 Yes basically has been operated as VISA Direct Payouts - which is the banking aspect of this which could revolutionise acquiring as it would allow acquirers to enter new markets as soon as they had acquiring bins rather than having to build the banking integrations with whichever bank is in that region.

+## How prepared do I feel?

+I am feeling like I have a good position of creating a nicely balanced team with the two people interviewing, as they have backgrounds in business, risk, and program management which would work nicely with my technical knowledge and acquiring knowledge in terms of bridging these conversations with clients from a technology perspective - how will the acquirer integrate with VISA, what problems should they expect to hit, how have other acquirers dealt with those issues, and _how might they build this to scale_.

+My experience working on the architectural elevator allowed me to move between the leadership teams to help them in putting technical and business context to their decision making, as well as to work with the developers to understand the fundamental issues of the problems we are seeing and how we can go about solving them, with all the layers inbetween.

+Data visulisation and presentation I don't feel too worried about on the caveat that despite having no formal experience in Tableau and PowerBI, I am well versed in the fundamentals of database querying and providing insights from data which can help with decision making.
+Low code visualisation programs I don't really expect to be a barrier as I've built these kind of visualisations based on my own handwritten queries using analytical functions, and have an excellent understanding of relational databases.

+Generally I have been working relatively independently as a solution architect, moving across projects to help bring them together from an end to end perspective and helping build the view of how we can deliver this.
+Generally this has been why I have not been involved in the planning as heavily as given the scope of projects across the platform (for example, from a operational perspective we have increased our platforms automated procedures by 300% since I took the role).
+I have proven myself as being able to enter a project, build a context quickly, and help deliver the solution - to the point where I am a go to person for this which we've had to push back on as it became detrimental to the time I was available to put to projects.
+One piece was our customer integration into our acquiring system, as the file based merchant refresh was causing issues on the authorisation system (which was outside the platform).
+I helped bring the teams together to understand the problem, we built a design to alleviate the issue and then planned it's delivery into production over the next couple of releases by solving the key issues first which were causing live issues and having the strategic fixes to the problems on our backlog for the product owners to take ownership of.